Back Up Your Work Like a Pro: A Cybersecurity Essential for Content Creators

 Here’s how it breaks down:

-This lives on your computer, SD card, or tablet.
+This lives on your phone, computer, SD card, or tablet.

 Use a portable SSD or HDD to make manual or automatic backups.
 Bonus if it’s encrypted.